iitmcvg/Cell-Segmentation/README.md

 ## References

-Our *Structured Forest* is an implementation of [Artanis CV python implementation](https://github.com/ArtanisCV/StructuredForests).
+Our *Structured Forest* is an implementation of [Artanis CV python structured forest](https://github.com/ArtanisCV/StructuredForests).

 ## Future work